jpaquay/netdevbe/README.md

 ![Yellow Duck](/assets/img/logo.png 'Logo')

-## Stuff I do
+## Things I do

-I build trusted relationships with people by listening to their needs and meet them where they are in their digital transformation.
+I build trusted relationships with people by listening to their needs and meet them where they are in their transformation.

 ```javascript
 var innovate = function(x) {